waimea-wmbutler/200DTD-Assesment/Development.md

 ### 15-08-24 To 26-08-24

 Finalised web-base for Completion
-Although Database Has Not Connected To Website Properlly And Funtionally, Most Test Data Showed Through
+Although Database Has Not Connected To Website Properlly And Funtionally, Most Test Data Showed And Made A Good Showoff PHP validated and commented